OperationFman/Watch-Drop/README.md

 Create a new file called `terraform.tfvars`

-Open the file then paste this starter configuration, in following steps we will _replace_ this with your own data.
+Open the file then paste this starter configuration, in following steps we will _replace_ each value with your own data.
 Save the file

 ```
 project_title                  = "WatchDrop"